Life is not meant to be the best. Life is meant to be happy.

 The King observed the dramatic change in the peasant and was puzzled.
 He asked his minister to explain.
 His minister replied “Your Majesty, the man is now a member of the 99 Club.
 The Club consist of people who have enough to be happy but they are forever striving for that one extra thing that they think will make them happy, thus they are never satisfied nor happy.”

 The moral of this story is that we can be happy and contented regardless if we have a lot or very little in our lives.
 The moment we forget to appreciate what we already have and let our desire and greed overpower us, we join the world of discontentment and unhappiness; adding unnecessary stress into our lives.
-Choose to be happy while living your dreams.
+Choose to be grateful and happy while living your dreams.
 After all, life is meant to be happy, truly.

 Have you count your blessings today?